Nancy Hicks Maynard: The New York Times

 Maynard began her journalism career as a copy girl and reporter with the New York Post.
 She was hired by The New York Times in September 1968, at the age of 21.
 Almost immediately, she was sent to Brooklyn to help cover the Ocean Hill-Brownsville school decentralization controversy, which drew accusations of racism and anti-Semitism and resulted in a citywide teachers' strike and the establishment of new school districts throughout the city.
 After less than one year at the Times, Maynard was hired as a full-time reporter, becoming the first African-American woman to work as a reporter at the newspaper.

 During her first few years at The New York Times, Maynard covered important race-related stories such as race riots and Columbia and Cornell University black student takeovers, as well as politically significant events like a memorial for Robert F. Kennedy.
 She later wrote for the paper's education and science news departments, primarily on health-care coverage.
 In 1973, she spent a month in China analyzing its medical system, including stories about the use of acupuncture in surgical operations.
 Among her other story topics were the Medicare system, an explanation of the arrangement of whiskers on a lion's face, and coverage of the Apollo program.

 Maynard Institute for Journalism Education

-Maynard and her husband Robert C. Maynard left their jobs and founded the Maynard Institute for Journalism Education in Oakland, California, where she served as its first president in 1977.
+Maynard and her husband left their jobs and founded the Maynard Institute for Journalism Education in Oakland, California, where she served as its first president in 1977.
 In 1978, she was also a professor of journalism at the University of Michigan.
 Since its founding, the institute has been credited with training and preparing hundreds of minority students for careers in news editing, newsroom managers, and other careers in journalism.
 Maynard served as a member of the board until 2002.